ocupop/refed-website/src/_states/kentucky.md

         eligible_food: Edible agricultural products
         eligible_recipients: Nonprofit food programs operating in Kentucky
   animal_feed:
-    overview: Kentucky prohibits the feeding of animal-derived and vegetable waste to swine.
-Kentucky does not appear to exempt the feeding of household garbage to swine from the garbage-feeding rules.
-    summary:
-    link_url:
     legislation:
       - title: '302 K.A.R.
 20:100 (2015); KRS § 246.020 (2015)'
         animals_covered: Swine